derpen/LeSite/content/posts/second-post.md

 # Update

-I also have this website hosted on my personal server.
+I also have this website hosted on my bare metal laptop server.

 Visit at [baremetal.derpen.xyz](https://baremetal.derpen.xyz)